oekosheri/GB_code/README.md

 (2) will be achieved by

 -  rigid_trans: yes or no. If no, the following a and b will be disregarded.
-For any grain boundary type except the twist boundary, the smalles inplane unit that must be scanned comprises the smallest orthogonal CSL vectors on the GB plane.
+For any grain boundary type except the twist boundary, the smallest inplane unit that must be scanned comprises the unitcell formed by the smallest orthogonal CSL vectors on the GB plane.
 These vectors will be divided by the following a and b integers to produce a grid on which the boundary will be translated.
 Here a is used for the larger inplane vector and b for the smaller one.
 So by defalut I produce _5 * 10 = 50_ initial structures to be minimized for finding the lowest energy structure.
 The higher your chosen a and b, the denser the grid.
-For the twist grain boundary the smallest unit that needs to be scanned is a repeat unit created by The DSC vectors (the smallest repeat vectors of the CSL) and the code will handle it internally.
+For the twist grain boundary the smallest unit that needs to be scanned is the unitcell created by the DSC vectors (the smallest repeat vectors of the CSL) and the code will handle it internally.
 - a: 10
 - b: 5